 Banner image

 Hike the original W Trek independently and experience the highlights of this unique region at your own pace.
-Trek to the best lookout points for stunning views of the magnificent Torres del Paine National Park, camping along the way, without the worry of having to plan the whole thing.
+Trek to the best lookout points for stunning views of the magnificent Torres del Paine National Park without the worry of having to plan the whole thing.
 Explore beautiful valleys and immense glaciers, with an opportunity to ice-hike and kayak.

 Please send me the full itinerary for